erengumusay/423project/README.md

-# 🧠 Student Exam Score Prediction
+#  Student Exam Score Prediction

 ## 📌 Project Overview

-This project aims to identify and quantify the factors that influence a student's academic success, specifically final exam performance.
-Using a rich dataset of behavioral, demographic, and environmental variables, we apply both statistical analysis and machine learning techniques to:
+This project aims to identify and quantify the factors that influence a student's academic success, using a dataset of behavioral, demographic, and environmental variables, we apply both statistical analysis and machine learning techniques to:
-- Understand which features matter most,
+- Understand which features matter most in general,
-- Provide interpretable insights for educators,
+- See how uncontrollable factors (e.g. parental education, access to resources) affect student performance in specific.
-- Build a predictive model with strong generalization capability.
+- Build a predictive model for general prediction and another model just focused on environmental factors.

-Our pipeline includes exploratory data analysis (EDA), outlier detection and removal, categorical and numerical feature impact assessments, regularized regression, and predictive modeling using LightGBM.

 ---